< Back to Blog

 Rental scams typically follow a few common playbooks.
 Understanding these tactics helps you recognize them before falling victim.

-The Phantom Property Scam is one of the most prevalent schemes.
 Scammers create listings for properties that don't exist or aren't actually available for rent.
-They often steal photos from legitimate real estate listings or vacation rental sites, then post them on rental platforms with enticing prices and contact information that leads back to them.
+They often steal photos from legitimate listings and repost them with enticing prices.

-The Advance Fee Scam focuses on collecting money upfront before providing any legitimate services.
-Scammers may ask for application fees, security deposits, or even first month's rent before allowing you to see the property or sign a lease.
+Scammers request upfront payments like deposits or first month’s rent before allowing you to see the property or sign a lease.

 Red Flags That Signal Rental Fraud